cloudflare/cloudflare-docs/products/magic-transit/src/content/get-started/configure-tunnels/assign-tunnel-route-priorities.md

 You must assign a route priority to each GRE tunnel–subnet pair in your GRE configuration using the following guidelines:

 - Lower values have greater priority.
 - When the priority values for prefix entries match, Cloudflare uses equal-cost multi-path (ECMP) packet forwarding to route traffic.
-You can view an example of this scenario with the **103.21.244.0/24** subnet in the edge routing configuration example below.
+You can refer to an example of this scenario with the **103.21.244.0/24** subnet in the edge routing configuration example below.

 <details>
 <summary>